 Do you know of a financial or administrative business process that could be improved?
 Please let us know.

-The Business Process Improvement Office (BPIO) supports units with their efforts to identify processes that bog people down.
+The Continuous Improvement Office (formerly known as the Business Process Improvement Office) supports units with their efforts to identify processes that bog people down.
 These could be core office processes, college processes, or individual department processes.
 The goal is to streamline or eliminate processes that do not add value.
-The Business Process Improvement Office uses Lean principles to identify bottlenecks and root causes, and the BPIO helps design processes that free up faculty and staff time.
+The Continuous Improvement Office uses Lean principles to identify bottlenecks and root causes, and the office helps design processes that free up faculty and staff time.

 How We Help